bartjacobs/AutoLayout-FundamentalsBasics/README.md

-## Auto Layout Fundamentals Part 1
+## Auto Layout Fundamentals: Basics

-You can find the article of this repository on [my blog](http://bartjacobs.com).
+You can find [the article](http://bartjacobs.com/auto-layout-fundamentals-basics/) of this repository on [my blog](http://bartjacobs.com).